King County Metro bus driver dies after contracting the coronavirus

 “With this news, we encounter the grief and pain of loss so many have tragically experienced during this pandemic,” Metro General Manager Rob Gannon said in a separate message to employees.

 Hameed had been employed by Metro since 2017 and worked out of Bellevue Base and East Base, Gannon’s message said.
-Her husband is also a Metro operator and the two have three children and a daughter-in-law.
+Her husband is also a Metro operator and the couple has three children and a daughter-in-law.

 In a statement to The Seattle Times, Metro declined to share additional details but said the agency is “deeply saddened by the passing of one of our employees.”